mechatroner/RBQL/PYLIBRARY.md

 * _join_table_: **list**
   List with join table so that user can use join table B in input queries
 * _input_column_names_: **list**
-  Names of _input_table_ columns which users of the app can use in queries
+  Names of _input_table_ columns which users of the app can use in their queries
 * _join_column_names_: **list**
-  Names of _join_table_ columns which users of the app can use in queries
+  Names of _join_table_ columns which users of the app can use in their queries
 * _normalize_column_names_: **boolean**
   If set to True - column names provided with _input_column_names_ and _join_column_names_ will be normalized to "a" and "b" prefix forms e.g. "Age" -> "a.Age", "Sale price" -> "b['Sale price']".
   If set to False - column names can be used in user queries "as is".